-An Mi-171 was taking off carrying two large SATCOM antennas installed on top of the external pylons.
-It is one of the nearly 100 Russian-made Mi-17/171s which represent a large portion of medium transport helicopters in service with PLA Army Aviation (LH) as well as PLAAF.
+Two PLA Army Aviation (LH) Mi-171medium transport helicopters were taking off.
 In order to replace the obsolete Z-5/Mi-4, the first batch of 24 Mi-17s were purchased in 1991 following the US government's refusal to sell more S-70Cs.
 Additional Mi-17-1Vs were acquired later.
 Another 35 improved Mi-171s were purchased in 1995 with a weather radar installed in the chin.
 Both Mi-17 and Mi-17-1V have been upgraded to the Mi-171standard in recent years.
 Since then they have been gradually upgraded by adding IFF, ASO-2V chaff/flare dispensers and external pylons for carrying up to six bombs, fuel tanks (either external or internal), or rocket launchers.
 Some are also able to lay mines or drop paratroopers.
 However unlike the similar type in service with Russian Army (Mi-8TV), these locally modified Mi-171s lack cockpit armor plates, nose machine gun, engine exhaust IR suppressors.
 Its cruise speed is 230km and range is 1,000km.
 Apparently this cheap, robust and versatile helicopter has become the backbone of LH.
 A few Mi-171s (S/N 3067x, LH 957xx) are upgraded with a search light, an IRST turret, and a terrain following radar (?) in the nose for SAR missions.
 Some Mi-171s had an IR jammer (SOEP-V1A?) installed which works together with the flare dispenser to protect the helicopter from MANPADS attacks.
-Some Mi-171s (S/N LH947xx, 967xx, 997xx) was seen with a cylindrical SATCOM antenna installed on top of the tail boom.
+Some Mi-171s (S/N LH947xx, 967xx, 9817xx) was seen with a SATCOM antenna installed on top of the tail boom.
 At least one Mi-171 communication jamming (?) variant was installed with multiple blade antennas on top and

 beneath the cockpit, as well as on the rear boom.
 A hemispherical

 antenna was installed beneath the fuselage as well.
-SeveralMi-171s (S/N 997xx, 9107xx?) were installed with a retractable battlefield surveillance radar (KLC-11?) similar to the one carried by French AS-532 Horizon battlefield surveillance helicopter.
+A few Mi-171s were upgraded with MAWS sensors installed on the nose and tail boom.
+SeveralMi-171s (S/N 9927xx, 9107xx?) were installed with a retractable battlefield surveillance radar (KLC-11?) similar to the one carried by French AS-532 Horizon battlefield surveillance helicopter.
 A SATCOM antenna was installed on top of the tail boom.
 A pair of blade communication antennas were installed underneath the nose.
 It also carries the fuel tanks externally to make room for the additional equipment and crews.

 S-70C-2 Black Hawk